Tapender123/COMPANY-HR-ANALYTICS-BY-USING-POWER-BI/README.md

 🚀 Experience It!

-This dashboard is fully interactive — filter by year, department, education, or salary to instantly see how attrition changes across categories.
+This dashboard is fully interactive — filtered by department,  year,education, or salary to instantly see how attrition changes across categories.